Parloa vs Zendesk: A complete guide for support teams in 2026

 Parloa's custom, quote-based pricing

 You won't find a pricing page on Parloa’s website.
-It runs on a "contact us for a quote" model, which is common for enterprise software but can be a red flag for many buyers.
+It runs on a "contact us for a quote" model, which is common for enterprise software.
+This approach usually signals that the platform is geared toward bespoke, large-scale projects with significant budgets, which often involves a detailed negotiation and sales process.

 Zendesk's predictable per-seat pricing

 Zendesk uses a traditional software-as-a-service (SaaS) model, charging a predictable fee per agent, per month.
-This makes budgeting simple and clear.
+This makes budgeting simple and clear, which is why thousands of teams trust it.
 Here’s a quick look at their plans (when billed annually):

 PlanStarting Price (Annual)Key Features